AdaCore/training_material/courses/rust_essentials/010_rust_essentials/07-functions_and_ownership_quizzes.rst

        ret;
    }

+.. container:: animate

+   :color-red:`error[E0308]: mismatched types --> src/quiz.rs:2:28`

+   Function has no return *expression* - need to remove the ";" from line 9

 ----------------------------------------
 Quiz 2: Is There a Compilation Error?
 ----------------------------------------

 .. code:: Rust
+   :number-lines: 2

    fn double(v: &mut Vec<i32>) {
        for i in 0..v.len() {